ameyarangal/Minesweeper/README.md

 ### Flags:

 They are used to mark a tile as mine.
 They are initialized with number of mines on the board.
 On every flag placement, its value decreases.
+On winning the game all the mine locations are displayed as flagged.
+And on losing the game, wrongly placed flags are displayed as cross.

 ## Application